-If any parent or child wishes to make a complaint about the school they should in the first instance arrange to meet and talk with the Vice Principal.
+If any parent or child wishes to make a complaint about the school they should in the first instance arrange to meet and talk with a Mr L Thomas the Vice Principal.
 If, following that meeting they are still unhappy with the outcomes they should follow the guidance as set down in the school's complaints policy that can be found on the school's website or, request a paper copy.